rbatis/rbatis/Readme.md

 3. **Build Process Integration**: The entire process runs during the `cargo build` phase as part of Rust's procedural macro compilation.
 The generated code is returned to the Rust compiler for LLVM compilation to produce machine code.

-4. **Dynamic SQL Without Runtime Cost**: Unlike most ORMs that interpret dynamic SQL at runtime, Rbatis performs all this work at compile-time, resulting in efficient and type-safe code.
+4. **Compile-Time SQL Optimization**: Unlike traditional ORMs that interpret dynamic SQL at runtime (causing performance penalties), Rbatis translates SQL to native Rust code at compile-time, delivering hand-written SQL performance while maintaining ORM convenience.

 ## Performance Benchmarks